autocore-ai/autocore_pcu_doc/docs/Pcu_setup.md

 2. Get a CR2032 3V battery and place it into the holder on board.
     ![Battery Install](images/Battery_install.png)

-3. Insert the MicroSD card.

-4. Plug in the power supply, and other cables you want to use.
+3. Plug in the power supply, and other cables you want to use.
 > For cable pin assignment, please refer to [PCU Cable Diagram](pdf/Pcu_cable_diagram.pdf)

-5. Turn on the main switch.
+4. Turn on the main switch.

 ## Connect from PC